Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Review of Software

 \classification{\xg}{\xs}{\xs}{\xg}{\proglang{C++}}{CLI} \pkg{GAMARG} aims to reduce the number of recombination events even further than its predecessor \pkg{ARG4WG}, to which it is closely related.
 The main modification is the integration of the well-known \emph{four gametes test} \cite{Hudson1985} into its algorithm.
 Since this test operates pairwise on markers, it does not scale to the sample sizes \pkg{GAMARG} is intended to handle.
 Consequently, it actually implements a windowed and weakened version of the complete test.

-The addition to \pkg{ARG4WG}'s algorithm has important consequences.
-One of the distinctive features of this sampler is that the number of live sequences never increases.
+This addition to \pkg{ARG4WG}'s algorithm has important consequences.
+One of the important features of \pkg{ARG4WG} is that the number of live sequences never increases.
 Any recombination event added to the ancestry is chosen to enable a specific coalescence event that follows immediately.
 This is no longer the case for \pkg{GAMARG}.
-After every coalescence and mutation events have been exhausted, a ``classic'' recombination event, that is one not followed by a coalescence, is sampled if there is at least one sequence bearing a pair of incompatible sites.
+After every coalescence and mutation events have been exhausted, a ``classic'' recombination event, that is one not followed by a coalescence, is generated if there is at least one sequence bearing a pair of incompatible sites.

-Simulation studies and application to real datasets suggest a slight reduction in the number of sampled recombination events.
+Simulation studies and application to real datasets suggest a slight reduction in the number of recombination events.
 However, execution time is considerably above that of \pkg{ARG4WG}.